Planning Your Podcast

 Think about what your listeners expect

-One thing about an audience is once they’re checking in with you each week and they know what to expect they won’t like it if things change.
+One thing about an audience is once they’re checking in on your content every week and they know what to expect they won’t like it if things change.

 That doesn’t mean they won’t be responsive to the show evolving and improving but one thing that doesn’t look like an improvement is when you significantly shorten the length of your episodes.